maxiplux/blog/.junie/guidelines-readme.md

 }
 ```

-Key caching considerations in DDD:
+Key caching considerations in Hexagonal Architecture:

-- Cache aggregate roots by their identifiers
+- Cache domain objects by their identifiers
-- Invalidate cache entries when aggregates are modified
+- Invalidate cache entries when domain objects are modified
 - Consider using Redis or Hazelcast for distributed caching in multi-instance environments
 - Be cautious with caching in write-heavy scenarios